 A photo story illustrating devastation in Nepal, as MSF teams treat people from remote villages.

 Before every intervention, MSF conducts assessments in affected areas to establish the needs.
 Assessment teams are comprised of a medical team that examines patients on the ground, treats those they can help and evacuates people with serious injuries.

 After the earthquakes, MSF teams treated people with injuries related to the earthquake and others that were not.
 MSF teams have conducted over 3,000 medical consultations.

 MSF also found people who were suffering from near-fatal ailments and evacuated them immediately.

 A total of 1150 health facilities have been completely or partially damaged in 14 highly affected districts.
-The current health need is management of post trauma injuries, restoration of disrupted primary health care services and rehabilitation support to patients who are discharged from hospitals.
+The current health need is the management of post-trauma injuries, restoration of disrupted primary health care services and rehabilitation support to patients who are discharged from hospitals.

 Find out more about MSF's work in Nepal.